Home | Interviews | Podcasts | Film | News

 We are keeping a diary of the project as we go along so you can get a flavour of what we are up to.

 We went along to Jack Honeyborne's 96th birthday celebration at The Spice of Life in Soho where Jack played a couple of great sets with a quintet.
 We filmed the concert and will be using some of this in the docuemntary film we are making.
 Thanks to Jack and to all of the musicians.
+You can hear Jack talking about his career which streches back to the 1930s on the interviews page of this website.

 We managed to get a last interview with the wonderful bass player Dave Green.
 The team at Ronnie Scott's had suggested him to us and they kindly let us interview him at the club.
 It was a wonderful interview and Dave also treated us to some great bass playing which we filmed too.
 Thanks both to Dave for making the time to come and be interviewed and to Sarah Weller at Ronnie Scott's.
+Go to the interviews page on this website to hear the wonderful interview with Dave..

 The group of volunteers met online to discuss how the interviews went, any issues that came up and also what themes they found came up which stood out to them during the interviews.
 We discussed which might be good to include in the documentary film part of the project.
 We will now edit a rough cut of the film and then meet up again for a screening of this and discussion.
 The volunteers were great and have been brilliant throughout the process.
 Thanks to everyone for doing such great work on developing the themes to explore through the interviews, and then for their great work interviewing and also recording the interviews.

-The final day of interviews included Jennifer Maidman, Richard Bailey, Rowland Sutherland and Skaila Kanga.
-All of the interviews were conucted at Westminster Archives with the exception of Skaila Kanga's which took place at the Royal Academy of Music.
-Thanks to the RAM for hosting us for her interview.
 Thanks to everyone who so generously gave up their time over the past four days to come and be interviewed.
 The interviews will soon be available to listen to in full on this website and will also be going to the archives at Westminster, Camden and Bishopsgate Institute.
 We will also be starting to edit the interviews, adding archive footage and photos ready for the launch in Autumn.
 Watch this space for news on that.

 Yet more great oral history interviews with Jaqui Hicks, Andy Treacy, Elaine Delmar, Jack Honeybourne, Sylvia Addison and Eliza Marshall.